-Muscle tissue and adipose (fat) tissue are entirely different entities, and there is no process in the human body that transforms one into the other.
+Muscle tissue and adipose (fat) tissue are entirely different entities.
+There is no process in the human body that transforms one into the other.
 The “softness” you might experience after taking a break from your workout routine is your body losing muscle mass while simultaneously gaining fat mass.
 Once you begin gaining muscle mass at a faster rate than you are accumulating fat mass, your arms, legs and midsection should begin to regain their firmness.

 Myth #4: Your Daily Cup of Coffee is Unhealthy

 Coffee lovers rejoice – your morning cup of joe won’t actually damage your digestive tract, stunt your growth or cause heart disease!
 There are a number of health & wellness myths surrounding America’s favorite caffeinated pick-me-up, but a daily cup of coffee is actually good for you.
-Coffee beans are a rich source of antioxidants that help fight off infections, improve moods, and even reduce the risk of type 2 diabetes.
-While an artificially flavored, whipped cream topped cappuccino might not be the best choice for those watching their waistline, coffee itself actually does more good than harm when consumed in moderation daily.
+Coffee beans are a rich source of antioxidants that help fight off infections.
+In addition, improve moods, and even reduce the risk of type 2 diabetes.
+While an artificially flavored, whipped cream topped cappuccino might not be the best choice for those watching their waistline.
+Coffee itself actually does more good than harm when consumed in moderation daily.

 Myth #5: Memory Loss is Inevitable With Age

-Memory loss and “brain fog” are often associated with getting older, but they are not unavoidable components of the aging process.
-While diseases such as Alzheimer’s tend to be hereditary in nature, mild to moderate memory loss can often be tied to and reversed by lifestyle modifications.
+Memory loss and “brain fog” are often associated with getting older.
+Although, they are not unavoidable components of the aging process.
+Diseases such as Alzheimer’s tend to be hereditary in nature.
+Mild to moderate memory loss can often be tied to and reversed by lifestyle modifications.
 Adopt a mind-healthy diet and challenge yourself to brain games in order to keep naturally improve your memory at any age.

 Health & Wellness Myths: Debunked

-Now that we’ve dispelled the myths surrounding these common health misconceptions, the next step is to use this knowledge to create a personalized wellness plan of your own.
+We’ve dispelled the myths surrounding these common health misconceptions.
+However, the next step is to use this knowledge to create a personalized wellness plan of your own.
 If you’re curious where to start, consider scheduling a consultation with a functional medicine doctor.
-He or she will provide you with dietary suggestions and lifestyle modifications to help you function at your sharpest, healthiest and happiest for years to come.
+He or she will provide you with dietary suggestions.
+As well as lifestyle modifications to help you function at your sharpest, healthiest and happiest for years to come.